Stay Ahead of the Curve

 GW is a premier research institution focused on the nexus between education, research, technology, health policy, and person-centered care.
 GW’s OTD faculty are experts in technology-enhanced higher education, measurement, post-acute care, translational research, team science, and health services research.

-GW’s OTD program enables graduates to transition from the level of generalist to that of a translational OT clinical scholar.
+GW’s OTD program enables graduates to transition from the level of generalist to that of a translational occupational therapy clinical scholar.
 After obtaining this degree, graduates will be able develop, evaluate, and promote new occupational therapy approaches to assessment and treatment in post-acute and chronic care that are grounded in neuroscience and reflect a transdisciplinary perspective.

 What Will I Learn?